AWS EC2 Tiered Appliance Quick Start Guide for Access Server

 Access Server provides an Amazon Web Services (AWS) VPN that you can get up and running within minutes.

-Working with AWS, you use their EC2 appliances or Amazon machine images (AMI), Linux-based virtual machines running on virtualized hardware.
-By using the Access Server EC2 instance from AWS, you can launch a VPN hosted in the cloud with the following benefits:
+Working with AWS, you use their EC2 appliances or Amazon machine images (AMI), which are Linux-based virtual machines running on virtualized hardware.
+By using the Access Server EC2 instance from their marketplace, you can launch a VPN hosted in the cloud, with the following benefits:

 Read on for your guide to getting started with your VPN server on the web.